-There are two methods of presenting a thesis by publication, the first is to have the published/publishable work within the body of the thesis.
-The second method is to have all published/publishable work in the Appendices only, not in the body of the thesis.
+There are two methods of presenting a thesis by publication; the first is to have the published/publishable work within the body of the thesis, or the second method is to have all published/publishable work in the Appendices only, not in the body of the thesis.
+Published work includes written work or manuscripts that have been submitted for publication and accepted by the publisher.
+Publishable work includes written work or manuscripts that have been submitted for publication but not yet accepted or published.